Garlic

 When to Add:

-• Before Planting: Apply the fertilizer to the soil before planting cloves to promote strong initial growth.
+Before Planting: Work a balanced fertilizer into the soil before planting cloves to promote strong initial root and leaf growth.

-• Early Spring: Reapply the fertilizer in early spring as new growth begins to support continued leafy growth.
+Early Spring: Reapply fertilizer as new green growth takes off to support continued leafy growth and future bulb development.

 Application Tips: